 Nano Medicine the application of technology to do everything from drug delivery to repairing of cells.
 It is the application of tiny machines to the treatment and prevention of disease.
 Nano robots are advancements in Nano medicine as miniature surgeons.
 These machines help repair damaged cells they replicate themselves, correct genetic deficiencies by replacing or altering DNA molecules.
 For example artificial antibodies, antiviral, Nano robots, artificial white and red Blood cells.
 These Nano machines could affect the behaviour of individual cells.
 Hormones or Dispense drugs as needed in people with deficiency states or chronic imbalance can be solved using implanted Nanotechnology devices.

-Nanotoxicology is the study of the toxicity of nanomaterials.
-Because of quantum size effects and large surface area to volume ratio, nano materials have unique properties compared with their larger counterparts.
-Nanotoxicology is a branch of bionanoscience which deals with the study and application of toxicity of nanomaterials.
-Nanomaterials, even when made of inert elements like gold, become highly active at nanometer dimensions.
-Nanotoxicological studies are intended to determine whether and to what extent these properties may pose a threat to the environment and to human beings.
-For instance, Diesel nanoparticles have been found to damage the cardiovascular system in a mouse model.
+Nanotoxicology is the combinational study of the toxicity of nanomaterials.
+Due to quantum size effects and large surface area to volume ratio, nanomaterials have distinct properties compared with their larger counterparts.
+Nanotoxicology is a branch of bionanoscience which includes the study and application of toxicity of nanomaterials.
+Nanomaterials, even when prepared of inert elements like gold, become highly active at nanometer dimensions.
+Nanotoxicological studies are planned to determine whether and to what level these properties may pose a risk to the environment and to human beings.
+For example, Diesel nanoparticles have been studied to harm the cardiovascular system in a mouse model.

 Nanofluidics is the study of the behavior, manipulation, and control of fluids that are confined to structures of nanometer (typically 1–100 nm) characteristic dimensions (1 nm = 10−9 m).
 Fluids confined in these structures exhibit physical behaviors not observed in larger structures, such as those of micrometer dimensions and above, because the characteristic physical scaling lengths of the fluid, (e.g. Debye length, hydrodynamic radius) very closely coincide with the dimensions of the nanostructure itself.